jcalcaben/devdocs/src/_includes/install/web/install-web.md

 <div markdown="1">

 This section discusses how to install the Magento software using a web-based wizard interface.
-To install Magento from the command line, see <a href="{{ page.baseurl }}/install-gde/install/cli/install-cli.html">Install Magento software using the command line</a>.
+To install Magento from the command line, see <a href="{{page.baseurl}}/install-gde/install/cli/install-cli.html">Install Magento software using the command line</a>.

 ## Before you start your installation   {#instgde-install-prereq}

 Before you begin, make sure that:

-1. Your system meets the requirements discussed in <a href="{{ page.baseurl }}/install-gde/system-requirements.html">Magento System Requirements</a>.
+1. Your system meets the requirements discussed in <a href="{{page.baseurl}}/install-gde/system-requirements.html">Magento System Requirements</a>.
-2. You completed all prerequisite tasks discussed in <a href="{{ page.baseurl }}/install-gde/prereq/prereq-overview.html">Prerequisites</a>.
+2. You completed all prerequisite tasks discussed in <a href="{{page.baseurl}}/install-gde/prereq/prereq-overview.html">Prerequisites</a>.
-4. After you log in to the Magento server, <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">switch to the Magento file system owner</a>.
+4. After you log in to the Magento server, <a href="{{page.baseurl}}/install-gde/prereq/file-sys-perms-over.html">switch to the Magento file system owner</a>.

 ### Enabling and disabling modules   {#instgde-install-web-enable-mod}